 Methods: See problem 1 for descriptive statistics and survival distributions using Kaplan-Meier estimates across 3 strata based on serum LDL level (<100 mg/dL, 100-159 mg/dL, and ≥160 mg/dL).
 Here, we estimate hazard ratios and accompanying Wald-based 95% CIs using a Cox proportional hazards regression with a quadratic in serum LDL as our explanatory variables.
 We use the Hubert-White sandwich estimator for corresponding standard errors.
 Our response variable is an indicator of all-cause mortality.

 Inference: From Cox proportional Hazards regression, we find that for each 1 mg/dL difference in squared LDL, the risk of death is 0.008% lower in the group with higher LDL.
 We would like to use this point estimate to detect a non-linear association between LDL and mortality risk, suggesting that a linear model as used in problem 1 may not have been sufficient.
 A Wald-based 95% CI suggests that the coefficient estimate of the squared term would not be unusual if the true value were between 1.63×10-6 mg/dL lower and 1.54×10-4 mg/dL higher.
 Note that this 95% CI contains 0.
 The accompanying two-sided p-value of this estimate is 0.055 > 0.05, so we do not have sufficient evidence to conclude that the association between serum LDL and instantaneous risk of death is not linear, where our alternative model is that the association is quadratic.

+It is not clear if the linear term was included in the model (-2).
+A test still needed to be done on the association between mortality and serum LDL (-2).

+6/10

 4.